Richard-Lynch/DSA_Anton/README.md

 * Measuring and estimating different peformance and cost aspects
 * Good coding habits learned by measuring hidden-ish costs of bad ones.

+If assignments write output to an image file...simple data transformation, I/O, and visualise output of e.g. search algorithms.
+Can turn into a .gif.

 ## Twitter Responses

 ["hey programming professionals! what do you wish graduates knew about data structures and algorithms? i'm making a new course. please RT."](https://twitter.com/capnramses/status/752905320326950912)